 - robust analysis of welfare and revenue in winner-pays-bid and all-pay mechanisms (Borodin, Lucier 2010; Syrgkanis, Tardos 2013; Hartline, Hoy, Taggart 2014; Dütting, Kesselheim, 2015; Hoy, Nekipelov, Syrgkanis 2017).

-In this part we give a simple framework for analysis of non-truthful sample complexity.
-The focus is on two results:
+In this part we give a simple framework for analysis of non-truthful sample complexity. [video]

 - estimating revenue and welfare in a mechanism from equilibrium bids in another mechanism (Chawla, Hartline, Nekipelov 2014, 2016).